Model aircraft: Electric power

 Electric-powered models use an electric motor powered by a source of electricity - usually a battery.
 Electrical power began being used on models in the 1970s, but the cost delayed widespread use until the early 1990s, when more efficient battery technologies, and brushless motors became available, while the costs of motors, batteries and control systems dropped dramatically.
-Electric power now predominated with park-flyer and 3D-flyer models, both of which are small and light, where electric-power offers greater efficiency and reliability, less maintenance and mess, quieter flight and near-instantaneous throttle response compared to gas engines.
+Electric power now predominated with park-flyer and 3D-flyer models, both of which are small and light, where electric-power offers greater efficiency and reliability, less maintenance and mess, quieter flight and near-instantaneous throttle response compared to internal combustion engines.

-The first electric models used brushed DC motors and nickel cadmium (NiCad) rechargeable cells which gave flight times of 5 to 10 minutes, while a comparable glow-engine provided double the flight-time.
+The first electric models used brushed DC motors and nickel cadmium (NiCad) rechargeable cells that gave flight times of 5 to 10 minutes, while a comparable glow-engine provided double the flight-time.
 Later electric systems used more-efficient brushless DC motors and higher-capacity nickel metal hydride (NiMh) batteries, yielding considerably improved flight times.
 Cobalt and lithium polymer batteries (LiPoly or LiPo) permit electric flight-times to surpass those of glow-engines, while the more rugged and durable, cobalt-free lithium iron phosphate batteries are also becoming popular.
 Solar power has also become practical for R/C hobbyists, and in June 2005 a record flight of 48 hours and 16 minutes was set in California.
 It is now possible to power most models under 20 lb with electric power for a cost equivalent to or lower than traditional power sources.

 Recent developments have resulted in the use of brushless three-phase motors in model aviation.
 Brushless motors are more powerful and offer greater torque and efficiency.
 The design of brushless motors also means less internal friction, as there is no requirement for brushes to be in contact with any rotating parts.
 This increase in efficiency results in longer flight times.

 Propulsion types

 Most powered model-aircraft, including electric, internal-combustion, and rubber-band powered models, generate thrust by spinning an airscrew.
 The propeller is the most commonly used device.
-Propellers generate thrust due to lift generated by the wing-like sections of the blades, which forces air backwards.
+Propellers generate thrust due to lift generated by the wing-like sections of the blades, which forces air backward.